H1B Cap Exempt Employers in 2025 | How To Find Exempt Jobs

 • Maintains focus on conducting/promoting basic or applied research

 Basic research is classified as achieving more knowledge or a comprehensive understanding of a specific area of interest.
-It also entails further development of existing scientific research, but not for the intention of commercial objectives.
-Approved areas of interest include science, social science, or humanities.
+It also entails further development of existing scientific research, but not for the purpose of commercial objectives.
+Approved areas of interest include:

 Applied research involves scientific investigations of discovering new knowledge for the purpose of achieving certain commercial objectives.
 Accepted research areas, as listed in basic research, are the sciences, social sciences, and humanities.